Testing Guide

 Occasionally there will be certain lines that should not be tested.
 For example, it would be impractical to create a new testing environment to check that an ImportError is raised when attempting to import a missing package.
 There are also situations that coverage tools are not yet able to handle correctly.

 To exclude a line from a coverage report, end it with # coverage: ignore.
-Alternatively, we may add a line to exclude_lines in the [coverage:report] section of setup.cfg that consists of a a pattern that indicates that a line be excluded from coverage reports.
+Alternatively, we may add a line to exclude_lines in the [tool.coverage.report] section of pyproject.toml that consists of a a pattern that indicates that a line be excluded from coverage reports.
 In general, untested lines of code should remain marked as untested to give future developers a better idea of where tests should be added in the future and where potential bugs may exist.

 Coverage configurations